Nothing in your cart

 Our BCAA Recovery contains 11 grams of protein and 5 grams of leucine per serve.

-Vegan supplements: Bulk Nutrients Future Whey for muscle growth
+Vegan supplements: Bulk Nutrients Intra Workout for muscle growth

-The third option for getting enough protein and leucine is by consuming our Future Whey protein powder.
-Future whey comes in great flavours like berry, cola, and lemonade, and contains 3.4 grams of leucine, including all essential amino acids -- and 22 grams of protein!
+The third option for getting enough protein and leucine is by consuming our Intra Workout protein powder. intra Workout comes in great flavours like berry, cola, pineapple and lemonade, and contains 3.4 grams of leucine, including all essential amino acids -- and 21 grams of protein!

 So now you know the foods and two critical supplements that can help vegans get enough protein and leucine, but how can we go about putting all that together?

-Bulk Ambassador Andy Leigh holding a 750g pouch of Bulk Nutrient's vegan-friendly Future Whey Berry flavour free-amino protein.
-Future Whey is a refreshing way to take protein...
-Future Whey is now 100% plant based free form amino acids and available in three great flavours (Berry, Cola and Lemonade!).
+750g pouch of Bulk Nutrient's vegan-friendly Intra Workout free-amino protein.
+Intra Workout is a refreshing way to take protein...
+Intra Workout is now 100% plant based free form amino acids and available in four great flavours Berry, Cola, Lemonade, Pineapple and Mango & Passionfruit.
 Available in 750g pouches.

-Our Future Whey contains 3.4 grams of leucine and 22 grams of protein in a single serve.
+Our Intra Workout contains 3.4 grams of leucine and 21 grams of protein in a single serve.

 Muscle building diet plan for Vegan fitness fanatics and bodybuilders